jenkinsci/packageversion-plugin/README.md

 #### Step 1 - Configure the global repositories

-Navigate to the main menu.
+Navigate to the main menu...

 ![](src/doc/images/Step_01_MainMenu.png "Main Menu")

+Select "Manage Jenkins" followed by "Configure System" then add one or more Yum repositories...

 ![](src/doc/images/Step_02_RepositoryConfiguration.png "Repository Configuration")